uxuycom/uxuy-docsite/docs/term-of-service.md

 disputes and claims with UXUY and limits the manner in which you can seek relief from us.

 You and UXUY agree that any dispute arising out of or related to these Terms or our Services is personal to you and UXUY and that any such dispute shall be finally resolved by binding arbitration administered by the Hong Kong International Arbitration Centre (HKIAC) under the HKIAC Administered Arbitration Rules in force when the Notice of Arbitration is submitted.
 The seat of arbitration shall be Hong Kong.
 The arbitration shall be conducted in English.
 The governing law of the arbitration shall be the laws of the Cayman Islands.

 Any claim arising out of or related to these Terms or our Services must be filed within one year after such claim arose; otherwise, the claim is permanently barred.

-## 13. GOVERNING LAW
+## 14. GOVERNING LAW
-The interpretation and enforcement of these Terms, and any dispute related to these Terms, the Site, or the Services, will be governed by and construed and enforced in accordance with the laws of Germany, as applicable, without regard to conflict of law rules or principles that would cause the application of the laws of any other jurisdiction.
-You agree that we may initiate a proceeding related to the enforcement or validity of our intellectual property rights in any court having jurisdiction.
-With respect to any other proceeding that is not subject to arbitration under these Terms, the courts located in Germany will have exclusive jurisdiction.
-You waive any objection to venue in any such courts.

 These Terms shall be governed by and construed in accordance with the laws of the Cayman Islands, without regard to its conflict of law principles.
 You agree that we may initiate a proceeding related to the enforcement or validity of our intellectual property rights in any court having jurisdiction.
 With respect to any other proceeding that is not subject to arbitration under these Terms, the courts located in Hong Kong shall have exclusive jurisdiction.
 You waive any objection to venue in any such courts.

-##  14. MISCELLANEOUS
+## 15. MISCELLANEOUS

 Any right or remedy of UXUY set forth in these Terms is in addition to, and not in lieu of, any other right or remedy whether described in these Terms, under Applicable Law, at law or in equity.
 Our failure or delay in exercising any right, power, or privilege under these Terms will not operate as a waiver thereof.
 The invalidity or unenforceability of any of these  Terms will not affect the validity or enforceability of any other of these Terms, all of which will remain in full force and effect.
 We will have no responsibility or liability for any failure or delay in performance of the Site or any of the Services, or any loss or damage that you may incur, due to any circumstance or event beyond our control, including without limitation any flood, extraordinary weather conditions, earthquake, or other act of God, fire, war, insurrection, riot, labor dispute, accident, action of government, communications, power failure, or equipment or software malfunction.
 You may not assign or transfer any right to use the Site or the Services, or any of your rights or obligations under these Terms, without our express prior written consent, including by operation of law or in connection with any change of control.
 We may assign or transfer any or all of our rights or obligations under these Terms, in whole or in part, without notice or obtaining your consent or approval.
 Headings of sections are for convenience only and will not be used to limit or construe such sections.
 These Terms contain the entire agreement and supersede all prior and contemporaneous understandings between the parties regarding the Site and the Services.
 If there is a conflict between these Terms and any other agreement you may have with us, these Terms will control unless the other agreement specifically identifies these Terms and declares that the other agreement supersedes these Terms.